Tasking

 procedures and functions.
 The implementation of protected objects is

-straightforward — we simply access and update Local
+straightforward — we simply access and update Local in these

 subprograms.
 To call these operations in the main application, we use

-prefixed notation, e.g., Obj.Get
+prefixed notation, e.g., Obj.Get.

 Entries